SannatKumar/book_hotels/Readme.md

 Http-errors: HTTP-errors module is used for generating errors for Node.js applications.

 bodyParser: This package extracts the entire body portion of an incoming request stream and exposes it on req.body.

+# Testing of APIs

+Postman: Postman is an API client that makes it easy for developers to create, share, test and document APIs.